 Beta-blockers — to treat heart attack and heart failure and sometimes used to lower blood pressure.

 Cardiovascular diseases are conditions that affect your heart and blood vessels.
-If you dont have the appropriate treatment cardiovascular disease can lead to heart attacks or strokes.
+If you don't have the appropriate treatment cardiovascular disease can lead to heart attacks or strokes.
 You can make lifestyle changes or take medications as directed by your doctor to manage cardiovascular disease.
 The earlier the diagnosis of CVD the more effective treatment is.